 MS: One of the things you've done in so many of your films, including the example you've just mentioned, is research into the authentic music of the time and place, what you have called "musical archaeology".

-was influenced by that of the Greeks, we can assume that the music was also influenced by the Greeks.
+Rózsa: Yes, that started with Quo Vadis.
+The research on Quo Vadis took me at least six months.
+There is nothing left of Roman music, but we have about 11 fragments of Greek music.
+Inasmuch as the culture of Rome was influenced by that of the Greeks, we can assume that the music was also influenced by the Greeks.
 So from these 11 fragments I used two bars, or one bar, or an interval, something that gave authenticity.
 The rest is mine.
-Rome

 MS: Why has film music, even that from the "Golden Age" of Korngold, Steiner, Waxman, Newman and yourself, generally been looked down upon critics and ignored by the symphony-concert world?

-we still haven't lived down.
+Rózsa: This, I think, is the result of shortsightedness, snobbery and stupidity!
+Korngold's film music is especially excellent, exactly the same music he wrote for his operas, but the same critics who hailed his Tote Stadt would say that Robin Hood is junk.
+This is absolute nonsense!
+There is this prejudice against Hollywood we still haven't lived down.
 I was pleased, however, by a review in the Gramophone magazine of a new album of my Ben-Hur music.
 The critic wrote that my music has the splendor of Respighi's Roman music but that my basic material is far superior.
-I don't know if that's so, but it was nice to see someone admit this about Hollywood Hollywoodmusic.
+I don't know if that's so, but it was nice to see someone admit this about Hollywood music.

 MS: You yourself have been critical of much of today's music, including contemporary film music and concert music.

-, and there's also one in Belgium , one in America and one in France .
-The one in Australia is called the Miklos Rozsa Cult — this, I think, goes a little too far.
-The one in Australia was started by a fellow in America who wrote me saying that he and some friends would like to form a society.
-I wrote back that I had nothing against it if it would not be just a Miklos Rozsa admiration society and that they must be willing to print bad things about my music and good things about other composers.
+Rózsa: There are four of them.
+The first one was started in Belgium, and there's also one in America, one in France and one in Australia.
+The one in Australia is called the Miklós Rózsa Cult — this, I think, goes a little too far.
+The one in America was started by a fellow in Indiana who wrote me saying that he and some friends would like to form a society.
+I wrote back that I had nothing against it if it would not be just a Miklós Rózsa admiration society and that they must be willing to print bad things about my music and good things about other composers.
 They agreed, and now they have about 400 members.
 I must say that I read their quarterly publication with great interest.
 The articles are usually very well written.
 Sometimes, there's someone writing who doesn't like my music and that's fine.
 What people write about my music doesn't really matter to me.
 If I were to believe what the good reviews say, then I'd feel obligated to believe the bad ones, too.
 And I'm not about to do that!
-Indiana